Visiting The Meath For The First Time

 Angela and Mark look forward to seeing James perform with The Meath Choir at Carols at St Clement Danes, London in December.
 She explained

-“I’m so pleased that through The Meath Choir, James has performed on stage as part of The Meath Gala Opera- what a wonderful experience to have.
+“I’m so pleased that through The Meath Choir, James has performed on stage as part of The Meath Gala Opera!
+What a wonderful experience to have.
 It is great that he is able to be supported both with the management of his complex epilepsy and to live his life, filled with the things that he enjoys and gains so much from.
 James has also always enjoyed learning about different cultures and socialising and he has enjoyed some of the social events and an ‘Around The World Supper Club’ at The Hive which includes learning about a country, as well as a themed menu.
 The Meath is also easily accessible to Godalming, which is a lovely town and is a supportive community”

-Despite James having found his feet at The Meath and knowing that there is now a dedicated 24/7 team to support James with his complex needs, Angela explained that letting go was very difficult.
+Despite James having found his feet at The Meath and knowing that there is now a dedicated 24/7 team to support him with his complex needs, Angela explained that letting go was very difficult.

 Angela and James are looking forward to a trip to the theatre soon, they are going to watch the Cbeebies Panto, then he is off to watch Justin Fletcher in Guildford with staff from the house.
 It’s wonderful to see that James and his family have a great balance of precious time together at weekends, but that they also benefit from the dedicated support and facilities in place for James to enable him to thrive over many years to come.